Bangladesh’s Jamaat leader Shafiqur Rahman: The man everyone wants to meet

 The July 2024 uprising that ousted Sheikh Hasina did more than end her long rule.
 It upended the country’s political order, hollowing out the familiar duopoly that for decades defined Bangladeshi politics – the rivalry between Hasina’s Awami League and the Bangladesh Nationalist Party (BNP).

-With the Awami League effectively barred from the political field and BNP the only major party left standing, a vacuum emerged.
+With the Awami League effectively barred from the political field and the BNP the only big party left standing, a vacuum emerged.
 Many initially assumed it would be filled by the student-led National Citizen Party (NCP).
 Instead, Jamaat – long pushed to the margins – moved to occupy the space.

 As Bangladesh heads towards a high-stakes election in less than two weeks, Jamaat has now emerged as one of the country’s two most prominent political forces.
 Some pre-election polls now place it in direct competition with the BNP.